The tax withholding of nonresident alien employees has become a big issue for payroll offices in organizations across the U.S.

 When should FICA be withheld from a nonresident employee?

-Many nonresidents in the US may be exempt from making FICA contributions and therefore it is not necessary to withhold the tax.
+Many nonresidents in the U.S. may be exempt from making FICA contributions, and therefore, FICA tax should not be withheld.

-- Nonresidents working in an employment role which isn’t connected closely to the purpose that their visa was issued
+- Nonresidents working in an employment role that isn’t connected closely to the purpose for which their visa was issued

 - Spouses and children under a F-2, J-2, M-2, or Q-3 nonimmigrant status

-- Nonresidents in the US on F-1, J-1, M-1, or Q-1/Q-2 visas who are changed to an immigration status which isn’t exempt or change to a special protected status
+- Nonresidents in the U.S. on F-1, J-1, M-1, or Q-1/Q-2 visas who are changed to an immigration status that isn’t exempt or change to a special protected status

 - If the exemption period has passed 2 years for J and Q visas